ai2cm/fv3net/workflows/diagnostics_to_zarr/README.md

   --rundir RUNDIR       Location of run directory.
 May be local or remote
                         path.
   --diagnostic-dir DIAGNOSTIC_DIR
                         Location to save zarr stores.
-Defaults to the parent of rundir.
+Defaults to rundir.
   --diagnostic-categories DIAGNOSTIC_CATEGORIES [DIAGNOSTIC_CATEGORIES ...]
                         Optionally specify one or more categories of diagnostic files.
 Provide part of filename before